-Obvion is also regulated in The Netherlands by the AFM as stated in the Prospectus and separately verified by PCS..
+Clydesdale Bank is regulated in the United Kingdom by the PRA as stated in the Prospectus and separately verified by PCS.
+It therefore meets the criterion.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 Expertise of the Servicer (Article 21 (8))